-Mission: Build Christ-centered relationships with staff and members of churches in Remedios and Cardenas.
+Mission: Build Christ-centered relationships with staff and members of the Reformed Presbyterian Church in Remedios.
 Support development and education of new pastors at Evangelical Theological Seminary (SET) to meet growing demand.

 Presbyterian Reformed Church in Cuba (IPRC) – consists of one Synod (PRCC) and 32 organized churches in three presbyteries (Havana, Matanzas, and El Centro)